aniket-dataeng/PyArchive/README.md

 # PyArchive - Automated File Archival using Python

 ## Overview
-This project automates file compression, archival, logging, and reporting.
+This project automates file compression, archival to S3, logging, and reporting.
 It ensures that duplicate files are not processed using a hash-based mechanism and integrates email notifications for status updates.

 ## Concepts Used
 This project integrates multiple core concepts from Data Engineering, Python scripting, and automation, including: